-As you can see below, Rapid7's revenue growth has been strong over the last two years, growing from quarterly revenue of $113.2 million in Q4 FY2020, to $184.5 million.
+As you can see below, Rapid7's revenue growth has been strong over the last two years, growing from $126.4 million in Q2 FY2021 to $190.4 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Rapid7's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.2% in Q4.
+Rapid7's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 69.5% in Q2.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Rapid7's free cash flow came in at $28.5 million in Q4, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Rapid7's free cash flow came in at $25.6 million in Q2, turning positive over the last year.

-Rapid7 has generated $40.7 million in free cash flow over the last twelve months, a decent 5.94% of revenues.
-This FCF margin is a result of Rapid7 asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.
+Rapid7 has generated $62.5 million in free cash flow over the last 12 months, a decent 8.42% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

-With a market capitalization of $3.04 billion Rapid7 is among smaller companies, but its more than $291.4 million in cash and positive free cash flow over the last twelve months give us confidence that Rapid7 has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $2.55 billion, Rapid7 is among smaller companies, but its $293.5 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering Rapid7, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Rapid7 we will be cheering from the sidelines.
-Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
-But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins aren't as good as other tech businesses we look at.
+When considering an investment in Rapid7, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of Rapid7, we'll be cheering from the sidelines.
+Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
+But while its strong free cash flow generation gives it re-investment options, the downside is that its customer acquisition is less efficient than many comparable companies and its gross margins aren't as good as other tech businesses we look at.

-Rapid7's price to sales ratio based on the next twelve months is 3.8x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+Rapid7's price to sales ratio based on the next 12 months is 2.9x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.